 Baptism, First Holy Communion, Confirmation and Matrimony are all religious sacraments which are cause for sizeable celebrations with family and friends, normally replete with plenty of food and drink.
 The sacraments themselves, together with celebrating them in a big way, are an integral part of Maltese life.

 Il-Quċċija is a tradition which takes place on or just after a child’s first birthday.
 The child is encouraged to choose from a selection of objects.
-The object he or she picks is supposedly indicative of what the child’s future career is to be, for instance a pen or pencil for a writer, a hardboiled egg to symbolise prosperity or rosary beads in the event of a religious calling.
+The object he or she picks is supposedly indicative of what the child’s future career is to be, for instance, a pen or pencil for a writer, a hardboiled egg to symbolise prosperity or rosary beads in the event of a religious calling.

 L-Għana is Malta’s traditional form of folk singing, which originated with labourers and housewives singing as they went about their working day.
-This later evolved into the Għana we know today, which is maintained by professionals rather than being part of present-day Maltese life.
+This later evolved into the Għana we know today, which is maintained by professionals rather than being part of present-day Maltese traditions and life.
 The best għannejja are renowned for their ability to improvise lyrics and verses on the spot.

 Supporting England or Italy